JOSEPH SCIAMMARELLA, MD, FACP, FACEP

 "When Seconds Count" with Larry King in 1994.

-to Afghanistan with the 10th Mountain Division as part of Operation Enduring
+served as Senior Battalion Surgeon with the 10th Mountain Division as part of